Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 6. Change the name of the background image to the new image in the Picture property of the Form.

-Caution: Do not attempt to use the Picture Size Mode property options Stretch or Zoom; MS-Access will hang up.
+Caution: Do not attempt to use the Picture Size Mode property options Stretch or Zoom; MS-Access may hang up.

 7. Set the Picture Tiling Property Value to Yes and save the Form.